Rent a car for a road trip, or drive your own? 5 things to consider

 Summer is the season of road trips.

-A record 70.9 million Americans are expected to travel by car during the July 4th holiday week alone, according to AAA.
+A record 70.9 million Americans are expected to travel by car during the July Fourth holiday week alone, according to AAA.

 For some car owners, it might be more financially savvy to rent a vehicle for a road trip than use their own, experts said.